-There are many different medications out on the market to help alleviate symptoms.
-I always say, I’m a food first dietitian, and that bringing in medications alongside discussion with your physician or gastroenterologist may help to provide additional symptom control and management.
+There are many different medications out on the market to help alleviate IBS symptoms.
+I’m a food first IBS dietitian.
+Yet, I always say that bringing in medications, alongside a discussion with your physician or gastroenterologist, may help to provide additional IBS symptom relief.

-There are a variety of different drugs that may be beneficial to someone with IBS – but should be used strategically, as part of a treatment plan.
+There are a variety of different drugs that may be beneficial to someone with IBS symptoms.
+But, these should be used strategically, as part of a treatment plan.
 Some drugs help to slow or speed up transit of food through your gut.
 Others help to soften stool.
 Over the counter supplements such as peppermint or certain strains of probiotics may also provide symptomatic relief for IBS.
-However, before using any drugs to manage your IBS, you should consult your doctor and carefully review for potential side effects associated with them – as well as understanding that they’re only a small part of adequate IBS treatment.
+However, before using any drugs to manage your IBS symptoms, you should consult your doctor.
+It is also important to carefully review the potential side effects associated with them.
+As well as understanding that they’re only a small part of adequate IBS symptom treatment.

 Co-Written By Amy Pun, University of Alberta Nutrition Student